awie3di/docs/articles/quickstart/backend/java-spring-security/01-authorization.md

   ]
 }) %>

-This tutorial shows you how to protect and limit access to your Spring Security API endpoints.
+This tutorial shows you how to protect your Spring Security API endpoints and limit access to resources in your API.

 ## Create an API